TRON-Bioinformatics/neofox/docs/source/02_installation.md

 Store these in the root folder of the repository, next to the `Dockerfile`.
 Do not rename the installer files.

-Build the docker image: `docker build --tag neofox-docker .`
+Build the docker image: `docker build --platform linux/amd64 --tag neofox-docker .`

 Run NeoFox: `docker run neofox-docker neofox --help`